 “With an average of 15 tornadoes each year, this is a very real threat to our Michigan communities,” said Col. Joe Gasper, state director of Emergency Management and Homeland Security and director of the Michigan State Police.
 “This drill will give people a chance to make a plan and put it to the test.
 By planning now, you can be better prepared when a disaster happens.”

 Businesses, organizations, families, and individuals are encouraged to engage in this statewide preparedness activity but are not required to do so.
 Homeowners need to be prepared with an emergency water damage restoration company.
-They are also advised to inspect and repair their roofing systems ideally with the help of professional roofers or roofing contractors.
+They are also advised to do a roof inspection and repair their roofing systems ideally with the help of professional roofers or roofing contractors like Brown Boys Roofing.
 Homeowners who need professionals in residential roofing in Taylors, SC may contact companies like Beemer Kangaroof.
 If your gutters are extremely worn out, a new gutter installation may be needed to protect your home from water damage.
 During the drill residents will observe or hear alerts on NOAA Weather Radios, TV and radio stations.
 To learn how local alerts are administrated in your community and if your community is participating, contact your local emergency management agency.
 If you need help with claims after a storm or tornado hits, you can call adjusters like LMR Public Adjusters.

 The average lead time for tornadoes to develop is 10 to 15 minutes, which means residents need to be ready to react quickly when a warning is issued.